-During the year ended 31 December 2020, the Remuneration Committee held one meeting to review the remuneration policy and structure and the remuneration package of the Directors and senior management of the Group.
+During the year ended 31 December 2021, the Remuneration Committee held one meeting to review the remuneration policy and structure and make recommendations to the Board about the remuneration package of the Directors and Senior Management based on their individual performance.
 Please refer to the subsection headed "Number of meetings and attendance records" below for the attendance details.